clairekong/molekule/README.md

 Hope everyone stays safe and healthy!
 Hope we can all meet after this pandemic :)!

-Please kindly let me know if you have any questions about the project.
+Please kindly let me know if you have any questions.
 Thank you so much.